alfredxing/cairn/README.md

 ------------

 A CMS that's like no other.
 Generates static HTML files to serve quickly and efficiently.
 With an administration area (that's right).
-It's also themeable.
+Oh, it's also themeable.

 **At under 10KB zipped, it doesn't need an explanation.**